-Our annual change to British Summer comes this Sunday 31st March at 1am.
+Our annual change to British Summer comes this Sunday 28th March at 1 am.
 This change deprives us of another hour of sleep.
-Most of us will then turn up to work on the Monday morning after, tired, groggy and not quite adjusted to the new earlier bed time.
+Most of us will then wake up for work on Monday morning, tired, groggy and not quite adjusted to the new earlier bedtime.
 It is no surprise therefore that we won’t function properly during the day.

 The resulting tiredness caused when our body clocks are out of sync can have serious repercussions and the more sleep deprived we are, the worse we feel.